Bordered Heegaard Floer homology: Invariance and pairing: Overview of the moduli spaces

 The main result we need for our purposes is a classification of the codimension~1 degenerations (Section~\ref{sec:degenerations-holomorphic-curves}).
-Proposition~\ref{prop:restrict_degens_1} and Lemma~\ref{lemma:monotonicity_good} say that for the curves we consider, these degenerations come in four kinds: \begin{itemize} \item Degenerating into a two-story building at $\pm\infty$.
+Proposition~\ref{prop:restrict_degens_1} and Lemma~\ref{lemma:NoBoundaryDoublePoints} say that for the curves we consider, these degenerations come in four kinds: \begin{itemize} \item Degenerating into a height $2$ holomorphic comb at $\pm\infty$.
 These are exactly the kinds of degenerations that occur in Heegaard Floer homology for closed three-manifolds. \item A boundary branch point of $\pi_\Sigma\circ u$ can go off to $e\infty$, in the process splitting a Reeb chord in two.
 Below, this is referred to as degenerating a ``join curve'' at $e\infty$.
 (From the point of view of the curve at $e\infty$, two Reeb chords come together and merge as we travel further away from the main surface.) \item A collapse in the ordering of $\vec{P}$, i.e., the heights of two parts of $\vec{P}$ coming together.
 In the process, some ``split curves'' can degenerate at $e\infty$.
-These again correspond to boundary branch points of $\pi_\Sigma\circ u$ approaching~$e\infty$, but with different topology. \item Degenerating a ``shuffle curve'' at east $\infty$.
+These again correspond to boundary branch points of $\pi_\Sigma\circ u$ approaching~$e\infty$, but in a combinatorially different way from join curves.
+(In the curve at $e\infty$, one (or more) Reeb chord splits apart as we travel further away from the main surface.) \item Degenerating a ``shuffle curve'' at east $\infty$.
 This degeneration involves either an interior branch point or two boundary branch points approaching east $\infty$, and is explained in more detail at the end of Section~\ref{sec:curves_at_east_infinity}; see in particular Figure~\ref{fig:shuffle2} for a domain in which a shuffle curve degenerates.
-This type of degeneration is not relevant for $\CFDa$, only for $\CFAa$. \end{itemize} Figure~\ref{fig:degen_examples} shows examples in which the first three kinds of degenerations occur.
+This type of degeneration is not relevant for $\CFDa$, only for $\CFAa$.
+(In the curve at $e\infty$, two Reeb chords recombine with each other to create two different Reeb chords as we travel further away from the main surface.) \end{itemize} Figure~\ref{fig:degen_examples} shows examples in which the first three kinds of degenerations occur.

-One would now like to assert that if $\ind(\x,\y;\Source;\vec{P}) = 2$, then the space $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ is a compact one-manifold with boundary given by all holomorphic combs with the correct combinatorics to occur as one of the degenerations listed above, and use the fact that a one-manifold has an even number of endpoints.
+Our next goal is to obtain an identity relating the number of degenerations of the four types above.
+The usual way to do this is to show that if the expected dimension $\ind(\x,\y;\Source;\vec{P})$ is~$2$, then the space $\ocM^B(\x,\y\semico\Source\semico\vec{P})$ is a compact one-manifold with boundary given by all holomorphic combs with the correct combinatorics to occur as one of these degenerations.
+The identity would then follow from the fact that a compact one-manifold has an even number of endpoints.